Small Bathroom - Smart Remodel

 Easy Solutions To Tough Problems

 Now that it's done, it seems so obvious a solution.
-But "easy" solutions like this one are possible because of the quality of the thought process that brings the best ideas forward.
-The quality results of this bath remodel are tied to the design build approach taken in this home remodeling project.
+But "easy" solutions like this one are possible because of the detailed thought process that brings the best ideas forward.
+The quality results of this bath remodel are tied to the underlying design build process applied to this bathroom remodeling project.